rish01/CPSC340_Covid_Classification/README.md

-# CPSC340 Final Assignment - COVID-19 Lung X-Ray Classification
+# CPSC340 Final Assignment Part 2 - COVID-19 Lung X-Ray Classification

 The purpose of this part of the assignment is to classify whether a given X-ray of a lung is from a patient with COVID-19 or not.
 The final report of this task is present [here](https://github.com/rish01/CPSC340_Covid19_Lung_Classification/blob/master/report/q2_covAId.pdf) and it contains description of given problem, machine learning models developed by me and my team, and results.